Tie Dye Kit – Best Tie Dye Kits of 2023

 One Step Kits

-The most common kits are known as “one step” kits.
-They’re called this because you don’t have the added step of soaking the fabric in soda ash.
-These kits have the soda ash mixed in with the dye so you’re doing the soaking and dyeing step at the same time.
+The most common kits are the “one step” kits.
+They get this name because you skip the extra step of soaking the fabric in soda ash.
+With these kits, the soda ash is already mixed in with the dye, so you’re essentially soaking and dyeing all at once.

 Because of this the colors typically come out not as bright as when you pre soak with soda ash directly, which you can find on Amazon.
 But you get the added benefit of only having one step which makes it easier for kids.